tmhsplb/opiddailydoc/docs/Infrastructure.md

 The dialog box contains a section labeled Process Model which contains an entry labeled Identity.
 Selecting the Identity entry adds an ellipsis next to the bold ApplicationPoolIdentity.
 Selecting the ellipsis brings up a dialog box with the pre-selected radio button Built-in account.
 Select
 NetworkService from the dropdown menu associated with this radio button.
 After approving this selection, the Identity column of the application pool
 .NET v4.5 will show NetworkService.
-See the xection on SQL Server Express for how to establish user NetworkService.
+See the section on SQL Server Express for how to establish user NetworkService.

 ## Git for Windows
-Visual Studio 2015 (Community Edition) comes with built-in support for GitHub.
+Visual Studio 2019 (Community Edition) comes with built-in support for GitHub.
 A new project can be added to Git source control on the desktop by simply selecting `Add to Source Control` from the context menu of the Solution file in the Solution Explorer.
 Once a project is under Git source control it can be added to a remote GitHub repository by using tools available through Visual Studio.
 However, a technique preferred by many developers is to use [Git for Windows](https://git-for-windows.github.io/).
 Git for Windows provides a BASH shell interface to GitHub which uses the same set of commands